princeton-sns/Eiger-PORT/README.md

 ####  (Note: "ant" might encounter failures for the first time of building when it dowloands its own dependencies.
 Please try "ant" multiple times if that happens, and it should succeed within 3 attempts.)

 3.4 Build on a cluster of nodes: please repeat the steps 3.1 to 3.3 on all the machines Eiger-PORT will be run on.
 An easier option is to make an image that contains a built Eiger-PORT system (e.g., after done 3.3) and start all the other machines by loading the image (Cloud platforms like Emulab and Azure normally have this image creation functionality).
-Another option is to use scp to copy everything in the /local directory to the /local directory on the other nodes (need to install dependencies on other nodes first, e.g., step 3.2).
+Another option is to repeat the above steps on every single node.

 ## 4. Run Experiments